dovbyk/DeepScript/README.md

 * Select the existing font and generate the output.
 You will be given a preview of it and then you can download it

      ### Upload your writing Sample
-    * For Uploading your own handwriting sample, follow the `handwriting_sample.png` format.
+    * For Uploading your own handwriting sample, follow the `handwriting_sample.jpeg` format.
 Make sure the image is clean and the characters are visible.
 Try to avoid the Scanned Image
     * After you upload, each characters are segmented and properly renamed.
 The renaming of those images should be in the format a.png , b.png etc. which will be done by Gemini API
     * If some of the images are incorrectly labelled, then correct it.
     * Hit the Generate Font button and you will get your font file